sudheermuthyala/terraform-/09-terraform-modules/118-create_and_call_Re-useable_Terraform_Module/README.md

-## Build a Terraform Module To Host a Static Web
+## Build a Terraform Module To Host a Static Website on AWS